 The two big low pressure areas that had such a dramatic effect in the early hours of the race, and which caused structural damage to the Maxi Edmond-de-Rothschild, Sobebo Ultim and the Maxi Banque Populaire, have not left the MACIF trimaran unscathed.
 François Gabart has had more disabling problems in six days than in the 42 days of the round the world.
 Here are some of the problems the MACIF trimaran and its skipper have encountered:

 – First night.
 When he left Brittany, François had to deal with a J3 actuator problem; the small forward sail on which he was relying to cross the two big low areas.
+This required him to try and find a new electrical actuator local to him, like these from Tameson if he wished to continue on.

 – Monday night.
 François realised that he no longer had his foil on the starboard float.
 There is virtually no collateral damage, since the foil did not touch either the hull or the starboard rudder when it fell.
 The only concern was that the casing was not blocked.